-- If the party will have both off-campus guests and is going to last longer that midnight, your organization must also fill out a Large Event Form that can be found online at: http://utica.edu/student/activities/forms.cfm
+- If the event will have off-campus guests and is going past midnight, your organization must also fill out a Large Event Form, found online at: http://utica.edu/student/activities/forms.cfm

 - The sponsoring organization will be able to set aside a number of “comp” tickets.
 These are not to be sold under any circumstances and are only available for members of that organization.

-- It is the responsibility of the students to obtain the Utica Tickets ticket scanner from Student Activities during regular office hours.
+- It is the responsibility of the students to obtain the Utica Tickets scanner from the SLCE Office during regular office hours before the event.

 - As a forewarning, the funds from selling tickets on Utica Tickets will not be deposited in your organization’s Agency Account until about 6 weeks after your event is held.

 - Sponsoring organizations will recognize the validity of tickets only when the person is able to produce a picture ID.
 No tickets will be sold at the door or at any other location other than aforementioned areas before or during the event for any reason.